 The extended range base is ideal for this application because it allows contact points to rest exactly on the points to be measured.
 The self-calibration feature of the INCLINEO allows the extended range base contact points to be moved in or out through the measurement.
 As an added bonus, the self-calibration also cancels out any effect of bar sag, thus giving you dependable level measurements.

 Finally, the software displays a 2D or 3D elevation plot of the foundation immediately after the last point is measured.
-There is no more guess and check with what your foundation is doing.
+There is no more guessing and checking about what your foundation is doing.
 Select the report option and instantly view how flat and level it is.
-Numerical results and color coordinated tolerances will automatically display what needs to be corrected and by how much.
+Numerical results and color-coordinated tolerances will automatically display what needs to be corrected and by how much.
 Problem solved!

 by Daus Studenberg CRL

-Recently, a flatness measurement was needed on two halves of an HP turbine shell using LEVALIGN system.
+Recently, a flatness measurement was needed on two halves of an HP turbine shell using the LEVALIGN® system.
 The top half (resting upside down) was a typical quick and easy measurement, as shown below in Figure 1: